dvmarinoff/Flux/README.md

 - build-in collection of structured workouts to get you started
 - keyboard controls

 The web version is free to use and open source.
-It is developed as a serverless PWA, has zero dependancies and is completly independant to run.
+It is developed as a static PWA, has zero dependancies and is completly independant to run.
 Everything happens in your Browser and stays in there.
 It uses Web Bluetooth, IndexDB, Local Storage, WakeLock API, Vibration API.

+_Status_: working on implementing ANT+ over Web Serial API for the browser.

 ## Screenshots